 Paula was the first baby to be named in the building.
 It was here that her brothers Warren and Joel became Bar Mitzvahs and she was married to Chris.
 Paula served as president of the Youth Group and USY and later as the last Sisterhood Temple Beth Israel co-president helping to keep the Sisterhood alive.

 Marty lives in Old Saybrook, CT with his wife Elizabeth and has 3 children, Heather, Alison and Jonathan.
 A graduate of UCONN School of Pharmacy in 1978, Marty owns Northeast Medical Products, Inc. – a retailer and wholesaler of medical equipment, supplies and pharmaceuticals.
-Marty’s bar-mitzvah date was June 22, 1968 and following that became active in USY, serving as its president the following year.
+Marty’s bar-mitzvah date was June 22, 1968 and following that, he became active in USY, serving as its president the following year.

 Marty stayed involved by helping to lead services with his father Henry for several years until moving away from the area.
-The Drobiarz family has deep roots in Temple Beth Israel and Marty feels honored to serve on the Board of Directors
+The Drobiarz family has deep roots in Temple Beth Israel and Marty feels honored to serve on the Board of Directors.

 Naomi and Martin Weiner